simonmichael/hledger/hledger-web/hledger-web.m4.md

 # PERMISSIONS

-By default, hledger-web allows anyone who can reach it to view the journal and to add new transactions, but not to change existing data.

-You can restrict who can reach it, by
+You can restrict who can access hledger-web by

 - setting the IP address it listens on (see `--host` above).
   By default it listens on 127.0.0.1, accessible to users on the local machine only.
-- putting it behind an authenticating proxy, such as caddy or apache
+- or by putting it behind an authenticating proxy, such as caddy or apache
-- putting it behind a firewall
+- or by putting it behind a firewall.

 And you can restrict what the users reaching it can do, by specifying the `--allow=ACCESSLEVEL` option at startup.